liberapay/liberapay.com/README.md

 to try to sneak in.

 To invoke nosetests directly you should use the `swaddle` utility that comes with Aspen.
-First `make tests/env`, and then:
+First `make tests/env`, edit it as noted above, and then:

     [gittip] $ cd tests/
     [gittip] $ swaddle env ../env/bin/nosetests